 - 1. They are routes that are part of the California State Highway System.
 (Some of the State Highways in San Mateo County serve as Principal Arterials.) - 2.
-They extend from the San Mateo County/San Francisco County line to the San Mateo County/Santa Clara County line. - They extend from San Francisco Bay to the Pacific Ocean and/or connect two major north/south routes. - 4.
-They connect directly with the roadways included in the CMP networks of adjacent counties. - 5.
-They are Principal Arterials, which in San Mateo County were defined as those roadways that are not freeways containing six or more lanes for a length of at least one mile and carrying average daily traffic (ADT) volumes of at least 30,000 vehicles.
+They extend from the San Mateo County/San Francisco County line to the San Mateo County/Santa Clara County line. - 3.
+They extend from San Francisco Bay to the Pacific Ocean and/or connect two major north/south routes. - 4.
+They connect directly with the roadways included in the CMP networks of adjacent counties.